 NOTE 3: The Media AF may also interact with NEF for NEF provided API access.
 However, until Release 16, only interactions with Policy and Charging (PCF) is considered in SA4 specifications.

-Editor's note: The interface between Media AF and Media AS may be in scope of SA4 (currently not shown on the architecture picture)
+Editor's note: The interface between Media AF and Media AS may be in scope of SA4

 Functions: